Data-to-Knowledge/ecan-water-reports/sphinx/source/index.rst

 Maps of Canterbury illustrating the relative wetness or dryness for precipitation, surface water, and groundwater are generated monthly.
 This documentation presents these maps and the associated seasonal reports.
 The intended audience for the maps and the associated reports are the Environment Canterbury Councillors.

-The Latest Maps section are automatically updated once a month (at least).
+The Latest Maps section have maps that are automatically updated once a month (at least).
 The last update was on:
 2018-08-09